Republicans Thought Yovanovitch Would Be a Pushover. She Beat Them Up Instead

-Before she even spoke on Friday, President Trump’s surrogates in Congress and conservative media expected Marie Yovanovich to cry on command for the impeachment-hearing cameras.
-As she began testifying on Friday about the smear campaign that forced her from her ambassadorship in Ukraine, Rep. Matt Gaetz (R-FL) tweeted that impeachment wasn’t about her feelings.
+Before she even spoke on Friday, President Donald Trump’s surrogates in Congress and conservative media expected Marie Yovanovitch to cry on command for the impeachment-hearing cameras.
+As she began testifying about the smear campaign that forced her from her ambassadorship in Ukraine, Rep. Matt Gaetz (R-FL) tweeted that impeachment wasn’t about her feelings.

 But for over five hours, the 33-year veteran diplomat left no doubt why she was there and what she endured, even as the president himself weighed in on Twitter seeming to intimidate her as she sat in front of the congressional panel.
-The president’s attack wasn’t the only assail she brushed aside.
-Yonvanovich methodically outplayed a series of Republican efforts to cast her firing as normal, the president’s behavior as unremarkable and the harm she suffered as negligible – rather than the prelude to a shadow diplomatic effort to coerce Ukraine into aiding Trump’s reelection.
+The president’s attack wasn’t the only attack she brushed aside.
+Yovanovitch methodically outplayed a series of Republican efforts to cast her firing as normal, the president’s behavior as unremarkable, and the harm she suffered as negligible–rather than the prelude to a shadow diplomatic effort to coerce Ukraine into aiding Trump’s reelection.

-Instead, she made it clear that she would have been an obstacle to the president’s pressure on Zelensky had she remained in Kyiv, at one point telling Rep. Jim Himes (D-CT) she would have opposed the summer 2019 suspension of $400 million in U.S. military aid and would never have asked Zelensky to pursue the conspiracy theory that Ukraine interfered in the 2016 election.
-Asked to affirm that Trump was legitimately concerned about Ukraine corruption, she shot back, “that’s what he says.”
+Instead, she made it clear that she would have been an obstacle to the president’s pressure on Ukrainian President Volodymyr Zelensky had she remained in Kyiv.
+At one point, she told Rep. Jim Himes (D-CT) that she would have opposed the summer 2019 suspension of $400 million in U.S. military aid and would never have asked Zelensky to pursue the conspiracy theory that Ukraine interfered in the 2016 election.
+Asked to affirm that Trump was legitimately concerned about Ukraine corruption, she shot back, “That’s what he says.”

 Most of their attempts to discredit or dismiss her either fell flat or ended in retreat.